kirchhoffing/fitpersona/OVERVIEW.md

 ### 🚦 Onboarding & Step System
 - **Multi-step onboarding flow** guides users through profile creation, preferences, and fitness goals
+- **Step 7** now only offers "Home" and "Gym" as workout location options ("Bodyweight" removed)
+- **Step 8 and Step 9 order swapped:** users now select workout days before dietary/health preferences
+- **Days per week selection** is now a button-based UI (1-7), not a number input
 - Each onboarding step is managed by a centralized step system (step IDs, progress, and state are tracked)
 - Steps are fully localized using translation keys from language JSON files
 - Step logic is modular for easy addition of new steps or questions